allthingstalk/nodejs-sdk/README.md

-#SmartLiving Internet of Things Node.js library, for Raspberry Pi, Intel Edison/Galileo, Web services
+# SmartLiving Internet of Things Node.js library, for Raspberry Pi, Intel Edison/Galileo, Web services

-Use this to connect your sensors, actuators, apps, services, controllers... cat, dog, grandmother to the SmartLiving IoT Cloud Platform, and interact with any other hardware or front-end you connect.
+Used to connect your sensors, actuators, apps, services, controllers... cat, dog, grandmother to the SmartLiving IoT cloud platform, and interact with any other hardware or front-end you connect.

 ## Installing the library
 Here's the library and a very simple getting started script